peanutbutterclassic/insync/README.md

 * The goal of the site is to provide a challenging quiz to entertain online users.
 * Potential features to include:
     * A score tracking system
+    * A timer (for speed reading of contents and answering questions)
     * Images to support the correct/incorrect answers
     * User can create a username
     * Feedback